pivot-access-ltd/bma-offline-docs/src/how-to-use-availability-zones-5152.md

 <!-- "How to manage availability zones" -->
 An availability zone is an organisational unit containing nodes, where each node is in exactly one zone.
 While in production, a machine can be allocated from a specific zone.
 Availability zones can be used for fault-tolerance, service performance, and power management.
 See [Zone examples](/t/how-to-set-up-networks/6174#heading--about-availability-zones) for more details.

 A newly installed MAAS comes with a default zone which initially contains all nodes.
-You cannot remove the 'default' zone or change its name, but you can create new zones and assign machine to them.
+You cannot remove the 'default' zone or change its name, but you can create new zones and assign machines to them.
 This article will help you learn:

 - [How to list availability zones](#heading--list-zones)
 - [How to add an availability zone](#heading--add-a-zone)